Merge pull request #73 from erciccione/reviewers

 #monero-translations.
 More info in the ‘Contacts’ section.

 These are glossaries created by the members of the Localization workgroup.
 They help translators to find the best translation for technical terms.
 They also help to keep translations consistent between different projects.
-These trminology guides will be soon replaced by a traslation memory software.
+These terminology guides are implemented as glossaries on Weblate and along with translation memories are a very important tool to enforce consistency between translations.